Nontoxic Goiter Medication

 Medication Summary

 No specific treatment for nontoxic goiter exists.
 Childhood or adult goiter that is established because of iodine deficiency does not shrink after supplementation with iodine.
-Goiters due to a defect in thyroid hormone synthesis, dyshormonogenesis, are often reduced in size by thyroid hormone therapy.
-Attempting to shrink nontoxic goiters with T4 has been standard practice, but this therapy has generally fallen out of favor because of the risks of hyperthyroidism, with its detrimental effects on bone and cardiac function.
+Goiters due to a defect in thyroid hormone synthesis, dyshormonogenesis, are often reduced in size by thyroid hormone therapy in children.
+T4 is less effective in shrinking dyshormonogenesis goiter in adults once hyperplastic nodules have developed.
+Attempting to shrink sporadic or nontoxic goiters with T4 used to be standard practice, but this therapy has fallen out of favor because of the risks of hyperthyroidism, with its detrimental effects on bone and cardiac function, and lack of efficacy to shrink thyroid nodules and goiters.

 Thyroid hormones (L-thyroxine)